dmillett/clash/README.md

     (jproc-write command2 output2 ":")

 ### performance
+A simple performance test comparing '(re-split (re-find))' vs '(jproc-write "grep | cut")' and a 145 MB file resulted in completed in less than half the time with (jproc-write).

 A performance macro that will adjust the time unit for better readability and context.
 It will print out elapsed time in nano seconds (ns), milliseconds (ms) or seconds(s).